Philosopher at Humboldt-Universität zu Berlin

-My research focuses on the impact of cultural artifacts on perception, emotions, and knowledge.
-I explore how architecture and urban design affect mental health and well-being, and how images, film, and other media offer novel ways to perceive and understand ourselves.
-Across these domains, I am particularly interested in how extraordinary works (art) can reshape our relationships and contribute to worldmaking in their unique way.
+My research examines the interaction of culture with our perceptions, emotions, and knowledge.
+I investigate how architecture and urban settings impact mental health; how images, film, and other media provide new ways to perceive and understand ourselves.
+Additionally I focus on how art can transform us.

 News & Talks

-November 2024, our book Theories of Seeing: An Introduction (with Eva Schürmann) is in print now (Junius, Hamburg).
+November 2024, the book Theories of Seeing: An Introduction (with Eva Schürmann) is in print now (Junius, Hamburg).

 News Archive